 I may earn income from affiliate links or partnerships in this post. *Only travel when it is safe to do so and you are not putting your destination or home country at risk.
 Some recommended tours, businesses, hotels, and excursions may be closed at this time.
 Please do independent research.

 Earth Day is every year on April 22.
 It is a day with dozens of protests, city-wide cleanups, lectures, and events.
-This year we are facing two crises – the climate crisis and a global pandemic.
+This year we are facing two crises – the climate crisis and a global pandemic (yes, this was the same in 2020 not much has changed).
 So, that means many of your annual group protests, 5ks, or in-person events won’t be taking place.
 However, people across the world have come together to celebrate Earth Day virtually with dozens, if not hundreds of online lectures, event streams, digital protests, and virtual tours.
 Gear up for days of online activities and events!

 How to Celebrate Earth Day